compbiozurich/UZH-BIO392/course-results/2019/paloma-toedtli/foxp2_analysis/foxp2_lab.md

 It is involved in the Speech-language disorder 1 (SPCH1), an autosomal dominant speech and language disorder with orofacial dyspraxia, caused by a SNV mutation (R553H).

-The accession number of the cat foxp2 protein is NP_001106648.1, and the accession number of its transcript is NM_001113177.1.
+The accession number of the **Felis Catus** (cat) foxp2 protein is NP_001106648.1, and the accession number of its transcript is NM_001113177.1.
 The protein sequence is downloaded in FASTA format.

-## Alignment of human Foxp2 vs cat (felis catus) Foxp2 using different gap penalties
+## Alignment of human Foxp2 vs cat (Felis Catus) Foxp2 using different gap penalties

+Gap penalties describe the severity of gaps in a sequence alignment.
+By default, the gap opening penalty is setted at 11, because it is highly expensive to open a gap.
+The gap extension penalty is setted at 1, because once the gap is open, it costs less to expend the gap.

 ### Gap penalties : 11, 1